Barling Police say goodbye to loyal friend, fellow officer, K-9 Alamo

 The cause of K-9 Alamo’s death is still unknown at this time and is still under investigation.

-Thank you for the dedicated protection and loyal service you unselfishly gave to our community K-9 Alamo.
+Thank you for the dedicated protection and loyal service you selflessly gave to our community K-9 Alamo.
 You are a hero.
 Rest in peace sweet boy.